HammadShahid2003/PizzaClone/README.md

 Added admin panel which can be accessed by /admin route<br>
 updated getting of pizzas data by using redux thunk<br>
 Added components edit pizza, add pizza, delete pizza with validations using formik and Yup<br>

+<h2>Commit 02-08-2024</h2>

+Added an auth protected component for admin login<br>
+use custom hook for login<br>
+added eslint and fixed eslint errors in code<br>
+added storybook in project